The Collection.

-from Ferdinand Hodler to Pablo Picasso, from Meret Oppenheim to El Anatsui
+From Fra Angelico to Pablo Picasso, from Ferdinand Hodler to Meret Oppenheim

-In the basement of the historical Stettler building the central avant-garde trends of modern art are represented with Cubism, Expressionism, Surrealism, and abstract art.
-Highlights include Violin Hanging on a Wall by Pablo Picasso, Meret Oppenheim’s Enchantment, or Piet Mondrian’s Painting No. II.
-The presentation is complemented by a selection of works by the Bern artist Adolf Wölfli from the holdings of the Adolf Wölfli Foundation.
-This part of the collection exhibition ends on October 20, 2024.
+The basement level features Modernism’s key avant-garde movements: Cubism, Expressionism, Surrealism and abstract art.
+Highlights include Pablo Picasso’s Violon accroché au mur, Meret Oppenheim’s Verzauberung and Piet Mondrian’s Tableau No. II, with Black and Grey.
+The display is complemented by a selection of works by the Bern artist Adolf Wölfli from the holdings of the Adolf Wölfli Foundation.

 Digital Guide